ttag-org/ttag/docs/quickstart.md

 минуло 3 тіка
 ```

-## 5. Precompile translations
+### Precompile translations
-`ttag replace` command will generate `counter.uk.js` file with all strings replaced with the translations from the `uk.po` file:
+Another approach is to produce separate output file for each locale, with all translations already placed in code.
+In our case, `ttag replace` command can generate standalone localized `counter.uk.js` file:

 ```bash
 ttag replace uk.po counter.uk.js counter.js
 ```

-So no you can simply run `node counter.uk.js` and see the the localized output.
+So, you can simply run `node counter.uk.js` and see the the localized output.

-This approach performs much better, because it eliminates all translations load boilerplate.
+This approach performs much better, because it eliminates all the translations loading boilerplate.

 > Note: `ttag-cli` is a wrapper around [babel-plugin-ttag](https://github.com/ttag/babel-plugin-ttag)